-- the Control and Risk Committee: Alessandro Lorenzi (Chairman), Andrea Gemma, Diva Moriani123.
-Directors Lorenzi and Moriani possess experience in accounting and financial or risk management matters, as required by the Corporate Governance Code, assessed by the Board at the time of appointment124; - Compensation Committee: Pietro A. Guindani (Chairman), Karina Litvack, Alessandro Lorenzi125.
-Director Guindani possesses knowledge and experience in financial or compensation policy matters, as required by the Corporate Governance Code, assessed by the Board at the time of appointment; - the Nomination Committee: Andrea Gemma (Chairman), Diva Moriani, Fabrizio Pagani, Alessandro Profumo; - the Sustainability and Scenarios Committee: Fabrizio Pagani (Chairman), Andrea Gemma, Pietro A. Guindani, Karina Litvack, Alessandro Profumo.
+- the Control and Risk Committee: Alessandro Lorenzi (Chairman), Andrea Gemma, Karina Litvack and Diva Moriani130.
+Directors Lorenzi, Litvack and Moriani possess experience in accounting and financial or risk management matters, as required by the Corporate Governance Code, assessed by the Board at the time of appointment; - Remuneration Committee: Andrea Gemma (Chairman), Pietro A. Guindani, Alessandro Lorenzi and Diva Moriani.
+Directors Guindani, Lorenzi and Moriani have expertise and experience in financial or remuneration policy matters, as required by the Corporate Governance Code, assessed by the Board at the time of appointment131; - the Nomination Committee: Diva Moriani (Chairman), Andrea Gemma, Fabrizio Pagani and Domenico Livio Trombone132; - the Sustainability and Scenarios Committee: Pietro A. Guindani (Chairman), Karina Litvack, Fabrizio Pagani and Domenico Livio Trombone133.